Oliver Pollock: Revolutionary War period

 Oliver Pollock, a friend of the governor of Louisiana, served in April of 1776 as a secret mediator between Luis de Unzaga and the Founding Fathers Patrick Henry and Robert Morris in order to bring the first secret aids for the birth of the United States of America.
 In 1777 he was appointed "commercial agent of the United States at New Orleans", making him the representative of the colonies in the city.
 He used his fortune to finance American operations in the west, and the successful campaign of General George Rogers Clark in Illinois 1778 occurred with his financial support.
 In the same year, he borrowed $70,000 from Spanish Louisiana's Governor Bernardo de Gálvez, but the financial needs of the country at the time left him with a loss.
 In September of that year, Pollock introduced Col. David Rogers and Capt.
-Robert Benham (politician) to the Governor.
+Robert Benham to the Governor.
 Rogers was delivering an important letter from Patrick Henry from Virginia.
 This meeting led to Spain joining the war against England.

 Pollock served as Gálvez's aide-de-camp during the Spanish campaign against the British that began with the Spanish declaration of war in June 1779.
 Gálvez and the Spanish troops swept through the future states of Louisiana, Alabama, and Florida, defeating the British with the capture of Fort Bute and campaigning through the victorious siege of Pensacola in 1781.
 Pollock's diplomacy assisted in the surrender of Fort Panmure (future Natchez, Mississippi).

+During the capture of Fort Bute, he is followed by 2 US officers and 7 volunteers.

 In 1783 he was appointed an agent by the United States in Havana, where he would be imprisoned for his debts a year later, amounting to $150,000.
 In 1785 he was released on parole and returned to Philadelphia, where he met a sympathetic Robert Morris, another financier of the war who had also incurred debts as a result.
 Morris however had collected a sum of money to buy Pollock time from his debtors.
 Both Congress and the state of Virginia had continually refused to clear his debts from the war, until 1791 when Congress passed an act discharging them, but in the same year he would return in poverty to Cumberland County.